DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-09-27-changing-how-induction-tutors-add-themselves-as-a-mentor.md

 ## Next steps

-We will monitor this impact this has on school induction tutors adding themselves as a mentor.
+We will monitor to see what impact this has on school induction tutors adding themselves as a mentor.